milliondollarscript/milliondollarscript/readme.txt

   - Legacy base segments are recognized and redirected to the new structure.
   - Usage: After changing the base or slug pattern, click Save Changes first, then click Run migration (batched with nonce/capability checks).
 * Fix: MDS Pixels search behavior corrected when enabled: titles are searchable again and results remain restricted to completed status; conditional bug in posts_search resolved.
+* Fix: Prevented MDS link and button colors from affecting the rest of your theme.
+Styles are now scoped to the MDS container rather than the entire page (no more mds-container on <body> by default).
+If you previously relied on the old behavior, you can temporarily re‑enable it with: add_filter('mds_enable_legacy_body_classes', '__return_true');

 = 2.5.12 =
 * Feature: Major improvements to pixel selection and upload UI for a smoother, more intuitive experience.
 Block selection and grid interaction are now more reliable, especially with multiple grids on the same page.